deep-security/chef-agent/deep-security-agent/README.md

 ## Usage

 #### deep-security-agent::default
-TODO: Write usage instructions for each cookbook.

-e.g.
-Just include `deep-security-agent` in your node's `run_list`:
+Make sure that you include 'deep-security-agent' in your node's 'run_list'.
+This will ensure that the Deep Security agent is installed (it's the default.rb recipe).

 ```json
 {